ryanwilsond/belte/extension/belte/README.md

-# BELTE README
+# Belte README

-Language support for the BELTE programming language.
+Language support for the Belte programming language.

-Read more about BELTE at [flamechain.github.io/BELTE](https://flamechain.github.io/BELTE/)
+Read more about Belte at [flamechain.github.io/Belte](https://flamechain.github.io/Belte/)

 ## Features